wieringen/tinycircleslider/README.md

 How to build your own tinycircleslider
 ----------------------------

-First, clone a copy of the main imageCreator git repo by running:
+First, clone a copy of the main tinycircleslider git repo by running:

 ```bash
 git clone git://github.com/wieringen/tinycircleslider.git